 Overview

-The long-memory dynamic factor model (LMDFM) algorithm is to make (1) analysis of observed multiple (vector) time-series, (2) multi-step forecasts of multivariate (vector) time-series, and (3) multi-step forecasts of multivariate volatility (variance-covariance matrix) of vector time-series.
+The LMDFM modeling is to make (1) dynamic factor analysis of observed multiple (vector) time-series, (2) multi-step multivariate forecasts of vector time-series, and (3) multi-step forecasts of multivariate volatility (variance-covariance) of vector time-series.

-the LMDFM algorithm estimates (a) dynamic factor loadings matrixes, (b) vector autoregressive (VAR) coefficients of dynamic factor scores, (c) multi-step forecasts of multivariate values and variance-covariance matrix of the factor scores and the observed time-series.
+The LMDFM algorithm estimates (a) non-stationary dynamic factor loadings matrixes, (b) time-varying vector autoregressive (VAR) coefficients of common factors, (c) non-stationary variances and vector autocovariances of factors, and (d) variances of stochastic components.

 Highlights